999-Shawnie/Insta/README.md

 My Instagram clone repo.

-Open `index.html` in your browser to see a simple homepage.
+Open `index.html` in your browser to see a simple styled homepage.